-Settlement conferences are mandatory in all BC court registries, except Robson Square in Vancouver, and except for motor vehicle accident cases in which liability is in dispute and a judge is asked to determine who is at fault and/or how much money to award the claimant, if any.
+Settlement conferences are mandatory for most cases started by a notice of claim.
+You will not have a settlement conference, and will go straight to trial, if you case involves a motor vehicle accident in which liability is in dispute and a judge is asked to determine who is at fault and/or how much money to award the claimant, if any.

 Why have a settlement conference?